-On March 9, 2017, the NSBA released an updated guide discussing the various legal issues surrounding transgender students.
+On March 9, 2017, the National School Boards Association (NSBA) released an updated guide discussing the various legal issues surrounding transgender students.
 The intent of this guide is to answer questions that school districts may have as they attempt to formulate policy which complies with state law, reflects community concerns and ensures all students are safe and learning at school.
-Click on the following link for the NSBA accompanying guide, Transgender Students in Schools: Frequently Asked Questions and Answers for Public School Boards and Staff.
+Click on the following link for the NSBA guide, Transgender Students in Schools: Frequently Asked Questions and Answers for Public School Boards and Staff (Version 9.0).

 School districts’ legal obligation to provide equal education and extracurricular opportunities to all students, including students identifying as transgender, is addressed in sample PRESS policy 7:10, Equal Educational Opportunities.
 Please pay specific attention to the sample policy’s footnotes discussing the adoption of separate policies or inserting policy statements about accommodations and inclusion of transgender students in the educational program.